esoume/WeatherApp/README.md

 - An image loading library for Android backed by Kotlin Coroutines.
 - [Firebase](https://firebase.google.com/)
 - Firestore Database and Storage
+- [CrashLytic] Integrate CrashLytic of Firebase in App

 ## Features